 He or she will perform a physical exam and decide if any tests need to be done.
 Brain MRIs and CT scans are rarely needed.
 If your pediatrician suspects a migraine, she might refer your child to a neurologist who is familiar with medications to help prevent and treat them.

 And if your child or teen is suffering from chronic headaches and migraines, recent research by Cincinnati Children’s found that adding cognitive behavioral therapy to treatment of pediatric migraines improves relief of symptoms.
 The study was authored by Scott Powers, PhD and published in the Journal of American Medical Association (JAMA).

-*This information can also be found on Cincinnati Children’s Change the Outcome blog.
+*This information can also be found on Cincinnati Children’s blog.
 For the specific post about headaches, click here.

-About Cincinnati Children’sCincinnati Children’s Hospital Medical Center ranks third in the nation among all Honor Roll hospitals in U.S.News and World Report’s 2014 Best Children’s Hospitals.
-It is also ranked in the top 10 for all 10 pediatric specialties.
-Cincinnati Children’s, a non-profit organization, is one of the top three recipients of pediatric research grants from the National Institutes of Health, and a research and teaching affiliate of the University of Cincinnati College of Medicine.
+About Cincinnati Children’sCincinnati Children’s Hospital Medical Center ranks third in the nation among all Honor Roll hospitals in U.S.News and World Report’s 2015 Best Children’s Hospitals.
+It is also ranked in the top 10 for all 10 pediatric specialties, including a #1 ranking in pulmonology and #2 in cancer and in nephrology.
+Cincinnati Children’s, a non-profit organization, is one of the top three recipients of pediatric research grants from the National Institutes of Health, and a research and teaching affiliate of the University of Cincinnati’s College of Medicine.
 The medical center is internationally recognized for improving child health and transforming delivery of care through fully integrated, globally recognized research, education and innovation.
-Additional information can be found at www.cincinnatichildren's.org.
+Additional information can be found at www.cincinnatichildrens.org.
 Connect on the Cincinnati Children’s blog, via Facebook and on Twitter.